Cosmos DB Connector for Power BI

 • Consume real-time Cosmos DB data in Power BI

-• Consume realtime Cosmos DB API data in Power BI
+• Consume real-time Cosmos DB API data in Power BI

 • Cosmos DB ODBC Driver | ODBC Driver for Cosmos DB | ODBC Cosmos DB Driver | SSIS Cosmos DB Source | SSIS Cosmos DB Destination